 - ○ Applicants who do not meet the requirement of a 3.0 GPA may be considered for application based upon review by the College of Education

 - ○ Must have two years of full-time teaching experience and must be currently employed in a school system as evidenced by a resume

 - • Applicants may be considered for admission as further defined in the Admissions Policies and Transfer of Credit Agreement

 - How do I learn more?

 To find out more information please fill out the contact information form and we will be in contact with you soon.

 - When will the program begin?

 - What is the Applied Project?

-This is usually an onsite project that addresses a concern of learning and student achievement.
-Methodology, research design and collection of data is developed during the first two semesters and data is analyzed and interpreted during the last semester of the Education Specialist degree program.
+This is an onsite project that addresses an aspect of your school’s improvement plan.
+Methodology, research design and data collection are developed during the first there semesters.
+Data is analyzed and interpreted during the last semester of the Education Specialist degree program.